loiscodes/dc-github-app-react/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+The `.env` file has out auth token variable.
+To generate your own personal token go to your [Settings > Developer Settings > Personal Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ### `npm test`